Birds for Breathing Places

 After lunch we headed into the more heavily wooded northern part of the country park and bird sightings were decidedly thin on the ground.
 This fitted with what we had learnt at the previous habitat workshop about woodland glades and edges of woodland being a more productive area for flowers and insects and therefore birds.

-Common buzzard, carrion crow, long tailed tit, robin, blackbird, goldfinch, goldcrest, great tit, blue tit, dunnock, coal tit, black cap, magpie, chaffinch, songthrush, mistlethrush, wren, bullfinch, wood pigeon, black headed gull, grey wagtail, mallard, moorhen, common gull.
+These are the birds we encountered through the day: Common buzzard, carrion crow, long tailed tit, robin, blackbird, goldfinch, goldcrest, great tit, blue tit, dunnock, coal tit, black cap, magpie, chaffinch, songthrush, mistlethrush, wren, bullfinch, wood pigeon, black headed gull, grey wagtail, mallard, moorhen, common gull.

 WORKSHOP (Tuesday NOV 6th 6.30pm-9.00pm)